Axway/amplify-central/content/en/docs/manage_compliance/_index.md

 ## Grading results

-In the Service Registry, two columns visualize the Compliance Grading of each API.
-The first one shows the grade from a security perspective, the second one visualized the design compliance level.
+In the Service Registry, two columns visualize the compliance grading of each API.
+The first one shows the grade from a Security perspective, the second one visualized the Design compliance level.
 Hover over the grading letter to see the summary of the analysis that resulted in the current grading.
-A circular spinner will be displayed in either grading column when the API is queued for Design or Security Compliance Validation.
-A “N/A” will be displayed in either grading column if the API is not one of the supported API types.
-A red icon will be display in either the grading column if the API specification file is missing a required value.
+A circular spinner is displayed in either grading column once the API is queued for Design or Security compliance validation.
+An N/A is displayed in either grading column if the API is not one of the supported API types.
+A red icon is displayed in the grading column if the API specification file is missing a required value.

 ![Error results](/Images/compliance/error_results.png)